PlugForMac/HypeMachineAPI/README.md

 This is a partial implementation of the Hype Machine API in Swift.
 It is currently targetted at OSX but could easily be modified to work for iOS as well.
 Please create a pull request if you'd like iOS support.

+## Swift Compatability

+Version 1.0 and beyond have been updated to work with Swift 3.
+Use the previous version, 0.5.4, for Swift 2.2.

 ## Installation

 ### Carthage